shogowada/scala-json-rpc/tutorials/passing-function-as-parameter-or-return-value-or-both.md

 val jsonRpcServerAndClient = JsonRpcServerAndClient(jsonRpcServer, jsonRpcClient)
 ```

-## Create API that takes JsonRpcFunction as parameter
+## Create API that takes JsonRpcFunction as parameter or return value or both

 ```scala
 trait EchoApi {